GillesQuodbach/SportSee/README.md

 ### 3.1 Installation

-- Clone the repository [repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions provided in the Readme file.
+- Clone this [repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions provided in the Readme file.